rolspace/www.rolandoramos.tech/_posts/2017-12-03-about-hiring-software-engineers.markdown

 One of the most difficult things I have had to do during my time as a team manager is to hire people.

-There is a lot of information out there about the topic of hiring software engineers and the reasons why it is a difficult, time consuming process.
-In the past couple of years, I have come to realize that quite a few people who move into management, like me, are totally unprepared for the process of selecting and hiring the best available candidates for their teams.
+Now, after two years of screening, interviewing, and selecting candidates, I am fully aware of how I was totally unprepared for the process of finding and hiring the best available candidates.

-I thought that hiring Software Engineers was easy, mainly because I incorrectly assumed that you could always measure someone's technical ability through an assessment or a coding test and that this was enough to make a decision.
-After having the opportunity to interview a fair amount of candidates in the past couple of years, my opinion has changed.
+I thought that hiring Software Engineers would be easy.
+I incorrectly assumed that I could always base my hiring decisions on a technical assessment.
+The math was simple, create a coding test and those candidates with the ability to complete it successfully would be the ones worthy of consideration.

 <!--more-->

-Before I became a manager, I always felt that finding great software engineers would be a cakewalk.
-I soon discovered that this is not the case...FINDING great candidates is quite difficult...and HIRING them, even more so.
+Of course, I soon discovered that this is not the case…FINDING great candidates is already difficult…and HIRING them, even more so.

-I realized that I didn't really know how to hire people, much less Software Engineers, so I made the decision to learn how to identify the best candidates participating in a hiring process.
-I wanted to make sure that there was a guideline I could use if I needed to find a new person to join the team.
+The obvious truth is that I didn’t really know how to hire Software Engineers.
+I needed to improve the methods I was using if I wanted to find the best available people to join the team.

-Doing this helped me achieve two things.
-One, I got much better at finding people who were interested in the roles available in the team and two, I realized that hiring Software Engineers is something that needs to be done very carefully (like hiring anyone, really!).
-I have come to the conclusion that there are two very distinct reasons why hiring Software Engineers can be a challenging task:
+Doing this helped me achieve two things: one, I got much better at finding people who were not only qualified, but also, interested in the roles available in the team and two, I realized that hiring Software Engineers is something that needs to be done with care (like hiring anyone, really!).

+I believe that there are two very distinct reasons why hiring Software Engineers can be a challenging task:

 - Describing a Software Engineering vacancy is difficult.
 - Choosing the right kind of technical test is a complex decision.